simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jan 11 2024 1752 UTC.
+The largest was at Jan 12 2024 0258 UTC.

-Radio Blackout Forecast for Jan 12-Jan 14 2024
+Radio Blackout Forecast for Jan 13-Jan 15 2024

-              Jan 12        Jan 13        Jan 14
+              Jan 13        Jan 14        Jan 15
-R1-R2           45%           40%           40%
+R1-R2           45%           45%           45%
 R3 or greater    5%            5%            5%

-Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts due isolated M-class flare activity will persist through the forecast period.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts all three days.

 ```